 You can register until January 20, 2020.

 TFPIE 2020 welcomes submissions describing techniques used in the classroom, tools used in and/or developed for the classroom and any creative use of functional programming (FP) to aid education in or outside Computer Science.
 Topics of interest include, but are not limited to:

 In addition to papers, we are requesting best lecture presentations.
 What’s your best lecture topic in an FP related course?
 Do you have a fun way to present FP concepts to novices or perhaps an especially interesting presentation of a difficult topic?
 In either case, please consider sharing it.
 Best lecture topics will be selected for presentation based on a short abstract describing the lecture and its interest to TFPIE attendees.

 Potential presenters are invited to submit an extended abstract (4-6 pages) or a draft paper (up to 20 pages) in EPTCS LaTeX style.
 The authors of accepted presentations will have their preprints and their slides made available on the workshop’s website.
 Papers and abstracts can be submitted via easychair at the following link: https://easychair.org/conferences/?conf=tfpie2020.
 After the workshop, presenters will be invited to submit (a revised version of) their article for review.
+Note that this implies that at least one of the authors has registered for TFPIE 2020 and has presented the work at the workshop.
 The PC will select the best articles for publication in the journal Electronic Proceedings in Theoretical Computer Science (EPTCS).
 Articles rejected for presentation and extended abstracts will not be formally reviewed by the PC.